bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 - Dwite:
   - [ ] Tracking Nathan/Confronting father
   - [ ] Investigate vision of Lilac ... and someone/something dying
+    - [ ] Track down visit to Lilac's family grave in Tally.
+  - [ ] Deal with invitation to Grace and Percival's wedding.
+    - [ ] Respond to invitation?
   - [x] Cure Lycanthropy
     - Finding someone in Glennroch who could help him.
     - Found out about Druid of Circles encampment NE of Glennroch.